asyncapi/website/pages/blog/2023-summary.md

 If you are curious about our past achievements, please [read the previous 2022 AsyncAPI summary](https://www.asyncapi.com/blog/2022-summary).

 ## Community Metrics
 What better way to reflect on the past year than with numbers?
-This is the most significant way to gauge our growth and measure our visible impact as an open-source community.
+Data is the most significant way to gauge our growth and measure our visible impact as an open-source community.

 ### Slack
 As of 2024, we are currently sitting at an overall total of **4,471** members in the AsyncAPI workspace.
 This is where all our community activities happen, from communication to sharing updates and helping contributors and new adopters for the AsyncAPI spec and tools.